williamjackson314/CS_570_Assignment_5/README.md

 **General Questions/Concerns**
 * What does assigning a directory to each user entail?
 * How do I have the server only using the virtual disk memory from linux file?
+* In seek_file, how is the location specified?
+Is it an offset?

 **Assumptions**
 * Just going to implement user directory as a list of file descriptors assigned to each user
+* Assume seek_position uses an offset as a specifier